Blennerhassett Island to host Mansion by Candlelight

 PARKERSBURG — The annual “Blennerhassett Island by Night — The Mansion by Candlelight” program will offer visitors to Blennerhassett Island Historical State Park the chance to step back in time to experience an autumn celebration as it might once have been done in the years when it served as the residence of Harman and Margaret Blennerhassett.

-This year’s “Mansion by Candlelight” will be Friday and Saturday.
+This year’s “Mansion by Candlelight” will be held Oct.
+11-12.
 Tickets for the boat ride, wagon ride and special mansion tour are $35 for adults and $25 for children ages 3-12.

 Instead of the normal docking point at Point Park in Parkersburg, visitors will board the Island Belle at Civitan Park in Belpre.
 The event will be held rain or shine and tickets are non-refundable.